 Smoke slowly bellows out of the hole literally smoking out the now choking Bunny, pushing the box out ahead of him.

-Heavy black boots step into frame reveal their owner – a security officer in full riot gear.
+Heavy black boots step into frame revealing their owner – a security officer in full riot gear.

-Bunny starts to protest but a second security officer, again in full riot gear, Tasers the lad into a quivering semi-coma.
+Bunny starts to protest but a second security officer in identical armour Tasers the lad into a quivering semi-coma.

 Ourman turns his gaze back to The Kid he’s still holding onto.
-The Kid’s bravado all gone, the Man releases his grip and lets the kid go.
+The Kid’s bravado all gone, the Man releases his grip and lets the kid go whos dashes off without another thought.

 FIRST SECURITY OFFICER